12 Advanced Prompt Engineering Techniques That Actually Work

 Technique 5: Iterative Refinement & Prompt Chaining

 What it is: Breaking complex tasks into sequential prompts, where each builds on previous outputs.
+The TRACE framework provides a systematic structure for building these prompt chains.

 Why it works: Complex tasks often exceed single-prompt capacity.
 Chaining maintains quality while building toward sophisticated outputs.